 The FISM General Assembly consists of all 5 Continental Presidents and the FISM Executive Board of Directors.

-Members of the General Assembly are represented by the following five regions: Africa, Asia, Europe, Latin America, and North American.
+Members of the General Assembly are represented by the following five regions: Africa, Asia, Europe, Latin America, and North America.

 President of FISM

-The current President of the Fédération Internationale des Sociétés Magiques (FISM) is Domenico Dante from Veneto, Italy.
+The honorary President of the Fédération Internationale des Sociétés Magiques (FISM) is Domenico Dante from Veneto, Italy.
 He is an author of magic books, producer, and honorary President of Club Magico Italiano.